pebblecode/pebblecode.com/README.md

 ### Staging

-The staging site is hosted on heroku.
+The staging site is hosted on heroku: http://pebblecode-staging.herokuapp.com/

-It was initialised with

-    heroku config:add ENV=staging --app pebblecode-staging

 #### HTTP passwords